skyezive/Space-Object-Tracker/README.md

 ### Running the Application

-To run the `updating2dgui` application, follow these steps:
+To run the `SatelliteTrackerGUI` application, follow these steps:

 1. Open your preferred IDE.

 2. Import the `CelestrakAPI` dependency file into your project.

-3. Locate the `updating2dgui` file in your project.
+3. Locate the `SatelliteTrackerGUI` file in your project.

-4. Run the `updating2dgui` file in the IDE.
+4. Run the `SatelliteTrackerGUI` file in the IDE.

 5. The GUI will open up, providing clear and concise controls for navigating and interacting with the system.